Seahawks rookie receiver Jaxon Smith-Njigba returns to practice after wrist surgery

 “He came back to the building (last Friday) and he was playing with the football,” Carroll said.
 “He was ready.
 He was talking like he is OK.
 His attitude is great.
 They might say it is going to be 10 days or something.
 He wants to get going and get running and all of that so we will see how that works out.”

-Carroll did not talk to the media Tuesday to offer more of a possible ETA.
+Carroll did not talk to media members Tuesday to offer more of a possible ETA.

 That Smith-Njigba is wearing a brace/wrap on his left hand shows there’s still some healing to do.
-The Seahawks will surely need to see how his wrist handles the practice he gets over the next two weeks before making a decision if he can play in the regular season opener Sept.
+The Seahawks surely will need to see how his wrist handles the action he gets in practice over the next two weeks before making a decision if he can play in the regular-season opener Sept.
 10 against the Rams at Lumen Field.

 Smith said he felt Smith-Njigba caught the ball “a little different” than usual.